Sustainable practices that emit fewer greenhouse gases

 Prioritize fuel efficiency

 The largest source of pollution from the transportation industry comes from burning fossil fuels; trucks running on diesel are no exception.
 Improving fuel efficiency is a cornerstone of environmentally friendly trucking.
 It also makes economic sense, considering rising fuel costs and the thin profit margins that most carriers operate on.
-There are many ways that truck drivers and truck designers are working to improve fuel efficiency, such as designing more efficient engines.
+There are many ways that truck drivers and truck designers work to improve fuel efficiency, such as designing more efficient engines.

 Over the past two decades, engine fuel efficiency has improved exponentially, but there is still room for growth.
 As long as diesel remains the predominant fuel of the trucking industry, the use of natural gas will keep rising.
 Natural gas is highly efficient, but has some drawbacks.
 While natural gas is cheaper than diesel fuel (and yields long-term cost savings), trucks that run on natural gas cost quite a bit more at the outset.
 Industry experts believe the introduction of electric trucks will revolutionize the industry.
 While electric truck designers are unveiling new models every year, it will take time for their popularity to eclipse that of natural gas (let alone diesel) trucks.